spicysomtam/k3s-aws-cluster/README.md

 As time passes, `terraform` versions change.
 To make this easier to manage, I have implement a `tools` section in the pipeline to allow you to manage this.
 Notes on this:
 * Install the Jenkins `terraform` plugin and restart Jenkins.
-* Enter `Manage Jenkins->Global Tool Configuration` and add one or more terraform installations.
-I name them on the `<major>.<minor>` version (eg `0.15`); you can adjust the bug fix version over time as required (eg `<major>.<minor>.<bugfix>`) since they are just bug fixes and should have no functionality changes.
+* Navigate to Jenkins `Manage Jenkins->Global Tool Configuration` and add one or more Terraform installations.
+I name them based on the `<major>.<minor>` version (eg `0.15`).
+You can adjust the bug fix version actually installed for a given name over time as required (eg `<major>.<minor>.<bugfix>`) since they are just bug fixes and should have no functionality changes.
-* You can see there is now a choice parameter called `tf_version` which allows you to set the default and one or more versions, based on the names you defined for the Jenkins terraform tools.
-With the versions set, they need to work with the terraform code, so take care setting what versions you define.
-It might be safer just to define one version choice, and just update it over time.
+* You can see there is now a Jenkins choice parameter called `tf_version` which allows you to set the default and one or more versions, based on the names you defined for the Jenkins Terraform tools.
+With the versions you set, they need to work with the terraform code, so take care setting the versions.
+It might be safer just to define one version, and update it over time.
-* Also be aware that you should use the same terraform version when running a `create` and then the subsequent `destroy`.
-If you update the terraform version on a deploy that is active, you might try running the create on top of the existing create to update any changes to the terraform state.
+* Also be aware that you should use the same terraform version for a `create` and then the `destroy`.
+If you update the terraform version on a deploy that is active, you might try running a `create` on top of the existing `create` so as to update the terraform state.

 # k3os